Harrison Smith: 2017

 Smith would have what would be considered the best season of his career in 2017.
-In Week 3, Smith recorded his first interception of the season off a pass thrown by Jameis Winston in a 34-17 win over the Buccaneers.
-Two weeks later, in a Monday Night game against the Bears, Smith intercepted rookie quarterback Mitch Trubisky to seal a 20-17 win.
-Against the Packers the following week, Smith sacked Brett Hundley 1.5 times and intercepted a pass thrown by Hundley in a 23-10 win.
-In a rematch with the Packers in Week 16, Smith recorded two more interceptions against Hundley in a 16-0 win, earning him NFC Defensive Player of the Week.
+In Week 3, Smith recorded his first interception of the season off a pass thrown by Jameis Winston in a 34–17 win over the Buccaneers.
+Two weeks later, in a Monday Night Football game against the Bears, Smith intercepted rookie quarterback Mitch Trubisky to seal a 20–17 win.
+Against the Packers the following week, Smith sacked Brett Hundley 1.5 times and intercepted a pass thrown by Hundley in a 23–10 win.
+In a rematch with the Packers in Week 16, Smith recorded two more interceptions against Hundley in a 16–0 win, earning him NFC Defensive Player of the Week.
+On the season, he had 1.5 sacks, 78 total tackles (61 solo), five interceptions, and 12 passes defended in 16 appearances and starts.

-Smith was graded the third-best player in the NFL by Pro Football Focus.
-His season grade of 98.8 was also the highest among safeties in Pro Football Focus history.
-He was named to his third straight Pro Bowl on January 22, 2018 and was named first-team All-Pro.
+Smith was graded the third-best player in the NFL by Pro Football Focus (PFF).
+His season grade of 98.8 was also the highest among safeties in PFF history.
+He was named to his third straight Pro Bowl on January 22, 2018, and was named first-team All-Pro.
 He was also nominated for NFL Defensive Player of the Year.
 He was ranked 46th on the NFL Top 100 Players of 2018.

 2018

-In Week 1, Smith intercepted a pass thrown by Jimmy Garoppolo, while also recording a sack and a touchdown-saving fumble recovery off running back Alfred Morris to go along with 7 tackles in the team's 24-16 win over the San Francisco 49ers, earning him NFC Defensive Player of the Week.
-In week 5 against the Philadelphia Eagles, Smith had 4 tackles and sealed the game with a big hit late in the 4th quarter to prevent a third-down conversion.
-In Week 7 against the New York Jets, Smith intercepted a pass thrown by Sam Darnold, while also recording 4 tackles and 2 passes defended in the Vikings' 37-17 win.
-In the following game against the New Orleans Saints, Smith intercepted a pass thrown by Drew Brees, which was Brees' first interception of the season, but the Vikings would lose 30-20.
-After recording 84 tackles, three sacks, and three interceptions on the season, Smith was selected to a 4th straight Pro Bowl as well as being named a Second-team All-Pro.
-Despite Smith's stellar season, however, the Vikings finished second in the NFC North and missed out on the playoffs with an 8-7-1 record.
+In Week 1, Smith intercepted a pass thrown by Jimmy Garoppolo, while also recording a sack and a touchdown-saving fumble recovery off running back Alfred Morris to go along with 7 tackles in the team's 24–16 win over the 49ers, earning him NFC Defensive Player of the Week.
+In week 5 against the Eagles, Smith had 4 tackles and sealed the game with a big hit late in the 4th quarter to prevent a third-down conversion.
+In Week 7 against the New York Jets, Smith intercepted a pass thrown by Sam Darnold, while also recording 4 tackles and 2 passes defended in the Vikings' 37–17 win.
+In the following game against the New Orleans Saints, Smith intercepted a pass thrown by Drew Brees, which was Brees' first interception of the season, but the Vikings would lose 30–20.
+After recording 84 tackles, three sacks, and three interceptions on the season, Smith was selected to a fourth straight Pro Bowl as well as being named a Second-team All-Pro.
+Despite Smith's stellar season, however, the Vikings finished second in the NFC North and missed out on the playoffs with an 8–7–1 record.